shiftsystems/shift-mon/docs/Install.md

       ansible.builtin.set_fact:
         #telegraf_root: true #uncomment if telegraf needs to run as root
         env_telegraf_tags: []
-        # tokens for authenticating to Victoriametrics and Victorialogs
+        # token for authenticating to Victorialogs will automatically be added to vmauth
         victoriametrics_token: '{{ secret_token }}'
+        # token for authenticating telegraf to Victorialogs will automatically be added to vmauth
         victorialogs_token: 'its-log-its-log'
         docker_daemon_options:
         # Configure Shiftmon to forward logs to syslog